 Key Stage 2

 Many different authors are represented and authors from around the world are represented.
+Our Holly Park global community is also represented in the book lists.
 The Challenge is always being added to as new books are released.
-The challenge also includes Non Fiction books at every level. increase in length and complexity.
-At Blue and Red level the children read ten books to complete the level.
-From Bronze to Gold level , after each of the ten books the children must complete a reading activity.
+The challenge also includes Non Fiction books at every level.
+At each level the children read ten books.
 Children receive an award in assembly after every 10 books read.

 Daily Whole Class Reading

 All classes in KS2 have a daily whole class Reading Session.
 The children have a class reader and read this together.
 The text is generally quite challenging.
 The children complete oral comprehension questions based on this book.

 Alongside the daily reading, the class may have a class reader connected to their topic.
 They read this together and some of the curriculum work will be based on this book.

 Each year group plans a Reading Roadmap to ensure that there is a good coverage of fiction, non fiction, poetry and different genres.

 Here are some example Reading Roadmaps:

 - Year 2 Reading Road Map